Shubh009-DataAnalyst/Sales-Data-Analysis-Excel-SQL-PowerBI/README.md

 ## Summary
 **Business Problem:** Understand overall sales performance so the business can identify its strongest cities, product categories, and payment methods to guide marketing and operations decisions.

 **Approach & Hypotheses:** I expected sales to be concentrated in a few high-demand cities and categories rather than spread evenly, and that digital payment modes (like UPI) would dominate over cash-based methods.
-I analyzed the cleaned order-level data by city, category, product, and payment mode to test this.
+I analyzed the cleaned order-level data by city, category, product, payment mode and product-wise payment mode preference to test this.

 **Key Findings:**
 - Total sales: ₹32M across 500 orders